Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Privacy Accounting in Fully Adaptive Composition

 \begin{definition} Bayesian Privacy Odometer is a function mapping from the accepted queries $(M_1, y_1, ..., M_j, y_j)$ after step \ref{step:interaction_accept_query} of the interaction between an adversary and an object (Algorithm \ref{algo:interaction}) to

 \end{definition}

-It is interesting to note that Eq. \eqref{eq:bayesian_odometer_def} corresponds to the left-hand side of Eq. \eqref{eq:privacy_filter_dp}.
-Thus, $\epsilon(y_{\le j})$ will never exceed $\epsilon_g$ if the interaction is managed by a Bayesian Privacy Filter.
-When $\epsilon(y_{\le j})$ equals $\epsilon_g$, no new queries with privacy loss can be accepted based on Eq. \eqref{eq:privacy_filter_accept}.
+Based on Eq. \eqref{eq:privacy_filter_dp}, $\epsilon(y_{\le j})$ will never exceed $\epsilon_g$ if the interaction is managed by a Bayesian Privacy Filter.
+When $\epsilon(y_{\le j})$ equals $\epsilon_g$, no new queries with a non-zero DP guarantee can be accepted, as specified by Eq. \eqref{eq:privacy_filter_accept}.
 Furthermore, if a Simplified Bayesian Privacy Filter is used, only queries with a DP guarantee $\epsilon$ that does not exceed $\epsilon_g - \epsilon(y_{\le j})$ will be accepted.
-Therefore, the $\epsilon(y_{\le j})$ of the Bayesian Privacy Odometer measures how close the interaction is to depleting the privacy budget and indicates the maximum DP guarantee of the queries guaranteed for acceptance.
-Importantly, a Bayesian Privacy Filter might accept a query with a DP guarantee above $\epsilon_g - \epsilon(y_{\le j})$ if the realized privacy loss consistently increases by an amount less than $\epsilon_g - \epsilon(y_{\le j})$ for all outputs.
-An illustration of this scenario is provided in Appendix \ref{sec:mean_and_var}, where the realized privacy loss consistently remains smaller than the DP guarantee.